mvarrieur/yankee-trail/src/pages/index.md

         hopefully open soon, once the COVID-19 event is over.
 We are busy planning our breakfast menu and anticipate providing our guests a delicious hot meal to enjoy before beginning each day's adventure!
-        Selections will include your basic pancakes, french toast, bacon and egg options, as well as pancake pops for those young at heart and incredible breakfast sandwiches on grilled french bread!
+        Selections will include your basic omelettes, pancakes, french toast, bacon and egg options, as well as pancake pops for those young at heart and incredible breakfast sandwiches on grilled french bread!
 Mmm....
     - image: /img/fullroom.jpg
       text: >-
         Our ten clean, over-sized motel rooms feature great family